cdupont/CorentinDupont-WebPage/blog/posts/Programming/2016-12-14-Haskell-structure.md

 I found that defining a "Types" module, containing all the types of your program, is helpful.
 See for example [this module](https://github.com/cdupont/Nomyx/blob/master/Nomyx-Language/src/Nomyx/Language/Types.hs).
 On the contrary, most libraries that you find on Hackage defines the types in the [same files](https://hackage.haskell.org/package/base-4.9.0.0/docs/Data-Maybe.html) where they are used.
-However, I found that putting all the types in the same "Types" module allows to gives a big picture of the program.
+However, I found that putting all the types in the same "Types" module allows to give a big picture of the program.
 Furthermore it helps avoids cycle dependencies.

 Example of Types.hs file: